 We’ll start with the most popular and work our way along!

-The most popular herding dog in the USA today is the German Shepherd Dog.
+The most popular herding dog representative in the USA today is the German Shepherd Dog.
+It’s the second most popular dog breed in the AKC rankings.

 Known for its loyalty, intelligence and protective nature, the GSD is also one of the more controversial herding dog breeds.
 Concerns have been raised over the changing shape of the Shepherd and weakness in the hindquarters of some show dogs.